Disease center urges Germans to cancel or avoid big events

 He said he favors limiting public events to the vaccinated and those who have recovered from COVID-19, and also requiring them to be tested beforehand.

 Germany on Friday declared neighboring Austria, whose infection rate is far higher, a “high-risk area” effective Sunday.
-That means people arriving from Austria who haven’t been vaccinated or recovered will have to go into quarantine.
+That means people arriving from Austria who haven’t been vaccinated or haven’t recovered recently from COVID-19 will have to go into quarantine.

 The Czech Republic and Hungary also were added to the list of “high-risk areas,” but the United States was removed.